Tech-training-2023/neosoft-sdworx/C#/dotnet-intro.md

     - **Single Dimensional** arrays: `int[] marks = new int[5];`
     - **Multidimensional** arrays - `int[,] ex = new int[4,2];` would create [ [0, 0], [0, 0], [0, 0], [0, 0] ].
 Multi rows and columns
     - **Jagged** arrays - `int[][] jagged = new int[3][];` arrays inside of an array are different sizes [ [0, 0, 0], [0, 0], [0, 0, 0], [0, 0 , 0, 0] ]

+## What is Object-Oriented programming?
+- It is a methodology we use to design our programs just using classes and objects
+- It makes it a lot easier to develop and maintain your project as it gets bigger

+### Classes
+- They are templates that are used to create objects and define the object's functions and current state (essentially what information they currently store)

+### Objects
+- It is any entity that has a state and behavior
+- They are made from classes and will copy whatever state and behavior the class has defined

+### Overall
+- Classes are blueprints and Objects is the actual object from the blueprint
+- Ex: A blueprint of a car, tells you how to make a car but it isn't the car itself (The Class) The multiple cars you make from same blueprint (The Objects of that Class)
 # References:
 - [.Net Implementations](https://learn.microsoft.com/en-in/dotnet/fundamentals/implementations)
 - [.Net glossary](https://learn.microsoft.com/en-in/dotnet/standard/glossary)